 (4) A Commissioner may resign his office by writing under his hand addressed to the President.

-Commissioner not to hold office of profit, etc. 151.
-(1) A Commissioner shall not-
+151. (1) A Commissioner shall not:

-- (a) hold any other office of profit in the service of Pakistan; or - (b) occupy any other position carrying the right to remuneration for the rendering of services, but this clause shall not be construed as preventing a Commissioner from holding or managing his private property.
+(a) hold any other office of profit in the service of Pakistan; or but this clause shall not be construed as preventing a Commissioner from holding or managing his private property.